text

 The result is targetless laser positioning designed to operate well beyond 500m.

-1. RS77 with RadaScene – long‑range radar positioning
+1. RS77 with RadaScene – Long‑range radar positioning

 Radar offers eye‑safe, weather‑resilient performance at long range — but traditionally lacked the resolution needed for DP.